(たい)した

 • Cannot be used as a predicate ((たい)しただ is incorrect)

-• Derives from the verb (たい)する (to be significant)
+• Derives from (たい)する (to be significant)

 NEGATIVE PATTERNS (very common):